 - to develop aggregate information and statistics in relation to admission-related decisions, acceptance and registration with the college(s)

-- to maintain appropriate policies, programs and funding mechanisms at the colleges
+- to maintain appropriate policies, programs and funding mechanisms regarding college education

-- to respond to inquiries about publications and/or paper applications or college programs received by telephone or by the OCAS website
+- to respond to inquiries about publications, applications or college programs

 - to comply with legal requirements